 - Teflon Foot or Walking Foot for your sewing machine

-1. Cut out the zipper front fleece robe pattern.
-(Coming soon!)
+1. Cut out the Jasmine Zip Front Robe pattern.

 2. Sew pockets to side front and back of the garment, matching circles.
 Stitch in place.